Table of Contents

 A revocable living trust allows you, as the grantor and trustee, complete control of your assets during your lifetime.
 In addition, you can name a trusted successor trustee to immediately step in upon your death or incapacitation.
 This individual will manage your assets in a definable way should you become incapacitated and will distribute your assets according to the terms of the trust upon your death.
 In the meantime, your beneficiaries aren’t subject to the cost and delays of probate court.

 A living trust is prepared during your lifetime to ensure that you have access to assets while you are alive.
-The trust is funded with your assets and you can act as trustee of the trust.
+The trust is funded with your assets, and you can act as trustee of the trust.
 In most cases, the majority of your assets will be placed in the trust.
-The trust then officially owns the assets.
-This leaves nothing titled to you, so upon your death, your assets can be passed to your beneficiaries through the trust without having to go through probate.
+After funding, the trust owns the assets you retitle to it.
+In practice, some assets may remain outside the trust, so a pour-over will can catch and transfer those at death.
+Fully funding the trust is what makes probate avoidance work.

 Upon your death or incapacitation, your successor trustee will take over the management of the assets or distribute them to your beneficiaries.
 Because it is revocable, you have the right to change it at any time or dissolve it entirely.